microsoft/MixedRealityToolkit-Unity/Documentation/MRTK_Configuration_Dialog.md

 ### Set default Spatial Awareness layer

-Registeres Spatial Awareness as layer 31 to enable easy and consistent configuration of raycast and physics options.
+Registers Spatial Awareness as layer 31 to enable easy and consistent configuration of raycast and physics options.

 ### Audio spatializer